 As if college wasn’t hard enough, one of the main problems undergraduate students in the U.S. have to face is student loans.
 If you are a non-traditional student, it’s even more complicated since you have other responsibilities to take care of already.
 Since this is not a recent problem, in this article, we’ll tell you everything about student loans debt and how dangerous they have become.

 The main reason for debt in Americans is a crisis that college students have been struggling with for years, even after they finish college.
-More than six in ten (62%) college graduates from public and private nonprofit colleges in 2019 had student loan debt, and they owed an average of $28,950.

 At Gradehacker, we enjoy being a guide for non-traditional students.
 We know firsthand that student loans are one of the many concerns our student clients have, and that’s we’ll talk about student loans and what you need to be aware of.